Daxiongmao87/ghostpad/README.md

 ## 🚀 Quick Start

-1. **Launch Ghostpad** and start typing
+1. **Launch Wispnote** and start typing
 2. **Wait for suggestions** – Ghost text appears after a brief pause
 3. **Press Tab** to accept a suggestion, **Esc** to dismiss
 4. **Ctrl+Space** for manual completion trigger

 ### LLM Configuration

-On first run, Ghostpad will download a default model (~800MB).
+On first run, Wispnote will download a default model (~800MB).
 You can configure:
 - **Preferences → LLM** to change models or endpoints
 - GPU vs CPU inference
 - Max tokens and other parameters